XaF/qolsysgw/README.md

   </details>

 - <details><summary><strong>default_trigger_command:</strong> the trigger
-  command to use among the [valid control commands that Qolsys Gateway support](./docs/qolsysgw-control-commands.md).
+  command to use among the <a href="./docs/qolsysgw-control-commands.md">valid control commands that Qolsys Gateway support</a>.
   Defaults to <code>TRIGGER</code>.</summary>

   ```yaml